awil414/Weather-Dashboard/README.md

 # Weather Now

-Description
+##Description:

 ### Weather Now is an application to find the current and 5-Days forecast of a given city.
-Yhe server-side API used to get response data object is retrtieved from the Open Weather API.
+The server-side API used to get response data object is retrtieved from the Open Weather API.
 The vurrent weather section is including the following weather characters and date:

 <ul>
     <li> City, Date, Icon-image </li>